ShatrovOA/dtFFT/docs/usage.rst

 Transpose
 ---------

 The first method is to call the :f:func:`transpose` method of the plan.
+There are two ways to invoke it: asynchronously by executing :f:func:`transpose_start` followed by :f:func:`transpose_end`, or synchronously by calling :f:func:`transpose` directly.

 Signature
 _________